ReubenThomasJohn/DeepSORT/README.md

 `pip install -r requirements.txt`
 4. Open the `object_tracker_1.py` file and run it.
 The code should run out of the box.
 5. If you wish to use a different YOLO model, you can set it in during the yolo object creation: `yolo=YOLO_Fast(model = '...')`.
 This is found in line 19.
+6. You can use this base code to perform tracking on whatever problem you need it for.
+You will simple need to retrain your object detector to detect the class you are interested in, and if needed, tune some of the thresholding constants.